Ph.D. in Health Sciences

 Assessment of Student Learning Outcomes

-The assessment of student learning outcomes consists of homework assignments, tests, quizzes, class participation, attendance, etc. and the weight of the classwork in addition to other direct measures of student assessment (e.g. comprehensive qualifying examination, research proposal prospectus defense, dissertation defense) and corresponding rubrics to assess and ensure student success.
+The assessment of student learning outcomes includes homework assignments, tests, quizzes, class participation, attendance, and the weight of classwork, as well as other direct measures of student assessment (e.g., comprehensive qualifying examination, research proposal prospectus defense, dissertation defense) and corresponding rubrics, all aimed at assessing and ensuring student success.

 Program Policies